Raiet-Bekirov/HPDM172_assignment/sql_queries/README.md

 ### Query 16: `get_max_prescriber.sql`

-If `get_max_prescriber.sql` is downloaded, the following SQL code can be used to dentify which doctor has made the most prescriptions.
+If `get_max_prescriber.sql` is downloaded, the following SQL code can be used to identify which doctor has made the most prescriptions.
 First, select the `hospitals_db` database:

 ```sql
 USE hospitals_db;